-Philippine Telegraph & Telephone Corporation (the Position Avas incorporated on October 16, 1962 and subsequently registered with the Philippine Securities and Exchange Commission (SEC) on November 14, 1962 under the laws of the Philippines as a diversified telecommunications entity catering to the corporate, small and medium business and residential segments.
+Philippine Telegraph & Telephone Corporation (the "Company") was incorporated on on November 14, 1962 under the laws of the Philippines as a diversified telecommunications entity catering to the corporate, small and medium business and residential segments.
 On October 19, 2012, at the Special Stockholders' Meeting, the stockholders representing at least 2/3 of the outstanding capital stock approved the amended articles of incorporation extending the corporate term for another 50 years until November 14, 2062.
-On November 26, 2012, SEC approved the Company's extension of corporate term for another 50 years.
+On November 26, 2012, the Securities and Exchange Commission (SEC) approved the Company's extension of corporate term for another 50 years.